-I can say that most people test on their MBLEx close to their simulation scores by percentage.
-My scoring is not exactly how the FSMTB scores, as the MBLEx uses computer adaptive testing and is scaled.
+Before the FSTMB ceased using numeric scores, I can say that most people tested on their MBLEx close to their simulation scores by percentage.
+My scoring is not exactly how the FSMTB scored exams, as the MBLEx uses computer adaptive testing and is scaled.

 Let me stress something, I look for practice exam and quiz scores consistently above 70%.

 If you are scoring consistently 95% in history, and 45% in anatomy.
 Sure, that average is 70%, but anatomy makes up much more of the MBLEx than history.